 What does lease/loan gap cover?

 After an accident, the insurance company will calculate the actual cash value (ACV) of your vehicle, which is based on the cost new of the vehicle less depreciation.
-Let’s imagine that you purchase a new cargo van for $35,000 and you have a loan or lease on the vehicle.
+Let’s imagine that you purchase a new truck for $35,000 and you have a loan or lease on the vehicle.
 Just a few short months after you purchase the new vehicle, you are involved in an auto accident that results in a covered total loss.
-The insurance company determines that the ACV for your van is $30,000 but due to the terms of your loan, you still owe $34,000 on your vehicle.
+The insurance company determines that the ACV for your vehicles is $30,000 but due to the terms of your loan, you still owe $34,000 on your vehicle.
 This would leave you with a $4,000 dollar gap in your coverage and a $4,000 bill for a vehicle that you no longer have.
 If you have gap coverage, the $4,000 is covered by your insurance policy and doesn’t have to come directly out of your pocket.

 Is lease/loan gap coverage required?